 What About Fish Oil Supplements?

-Most people can get all the omega-3 fatty acids they need from their diets, but EPA and DHA are also available as dietary supplements.
-Many people elect to take these supplements with the hope of reducing inflammation and lowering their risk of cardiovascular disease.
+Most people can get all the omega-3 fatty acids they need from fish, but EPA and DHA are also available as dietary supplements.

 Burger J, Dixon C, Boring CS, Gochfeld M. "Effect of deep-frying fish on risk from mercury."
 J Toxicol Environ Health A. 2003 May 9;66(9):817-28.